Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Model Problem and Main Results

-A further assumption on the site potential and multilattice is that the defect-free multilattice be a stable equilibrium of the defect free energy.
-In essence, this amounts to saying that our model is physically reasonable and is equivalent to the usual assumption of phonon-stability made in the solid-state physics community.
-For a discussion of this, see~\cite{olsonOrtner2016,weinan2007cauchy}.
-Mathematically, this amounts to a discrete ellipticity condition and allows us to make use of a wide variety of estimates for elliptic systems (in particular for Green's functions for elliptic equations) of equations after proper translation.
+A further assumption we require on the site potential and multilattice geometry is that the defect-free multilattice is a stable equilibrium of the defect free energy.
+This is simply a convenient formalization of the usual phonon-stability assumption; see~\cite{olsonOrtner2016,weinan2007cauchy} for an in-depth discussion.
+Mathematically, this amounts to a discrete ellipticity condition and in particular allows us to leverage of Green's function estimates for elliptic equations.